bduval2/ovaview-app/Architecture.md

 ### User registration

-This scenario is occurred when the user interacts with the onboarding page.
+This scenario ~~is occurred~~ {-occurs-} when the user interacts with the onboarding page.
 Upon initiation, the back-end of our app on the local device will do the following:

 * Generate a random 16-digit identifier.
 * Verify uniqueness of identifier.